 The Surfari Club was instrumental in the production of the AloeUp Cup surf contests in 1988 and 1989, the last internationally rated contests on the East Coast for more than twenty years.

-The Surfari Club has a float in the Christmas Parade each December and the Mardi Gras Parade each February.
+The Surfari Club has entered floats in many NSB Christmas and Mardi Gras Parades.
 Their very first Christmas float won 1st place in 1983, featuring Joe Burgess as “Surfing Santa” and Stacy Chisolm as the classic, “Surfer Girl”.

 In May, 2013, the Surfari Club donated $1000 as a co-sponsor with the City and SVAA to bring Bethany Hamilton, surf star and inspirational speaker, to NSB High School for a speech and showing of her film “Soul Surfer”.

 April, 2013, the Club added a “Tree in the Park” on Riverside Drive.
 It was dedicated to “The Memory of our fallen Surfaris “ and will eventually have a plaque commemorating those members.

 Over the past years Jim Spencer, Rector at Saint Peter The Fisherman Episcopal Church, Club Chaplin and staunch supporter, has help raise funds for our Club’s events and charitable endeavors.
 As a result of his hard work, the generous donations of his church’s members and Club fund raising efforts, the Club donated over $10,000 to the following organizations in the past two years:

 - American Cancer Society